ezzabuzaid/me/src/content/posts/how-to-build-a-typeahead-component-using-rxjs.md

 ---
-title: 'How To Build a Typeahead Component Using RxJS'
+title: 'Build a Typeahead/Autocomplete Component with RxJS'
-description: 'Learn how to build a typeahead component using RxJS.
-Improve the user experience and performance of your application.'
+description: 'Create a fast typeahead search with RxJS.
+Handle debouncing, caching, keyboard navigation, and API optimization.
+Full code included.'
 featured: 160
 publishedAt: '2023-09-19T17:00:00.00Z'
+tags: ['RxJS', 'TypeScript', 'UI Components', 'Search', 'JavaScript']
 ---

 You know when you start typing in a search box and it starts suggesting things to you?
 That's called typeahead.
 It's a great way to help users find what they're looking for.
 In this article, you'll learn how to build a typeahead component using RxJS.